Extrinsic Orbital Hall Effect: Orbital Skew Scattering and Crossover Between Diffusive and Intrinsic Orbital Transport

-A pressing challenge moving forward is to understand to which extent disorder may have nontrivial effects on the electrical generation of OAM currents.
-Of particular interest are short-range defects and impurities, not only because they are ubiquitous in disordered metals and other OHE candidate materials \cite{Sala2023}, but also since they potentially enable orbital scattering processes leading to a dominantly extrinsic character of the OHE.
-Drawing a parallel with the spin Hall effect (SHE), it is tempting to argue that diffusive extrinsic mechanisms can dominate the orbital Hall conductivity (OHC) of weakly disordered systems.
-A strong contender is \textit{orbital skew scattering}, the orbital analogous to Mott skew scattering, whereby electric field driven wavepackets with opposite OAM expectation values (e.g., $L_z=\pm \hbar$) are scattered asymmetrically towards opposite ends of the sample, originating a net transverse flow of pure OAM.
-Intuition suggests that at least two such mechanisms may compete to determine the steady-state OHE in the absence of spin-orbit coupling: (i) asymmetric scattering due to impurity potentials with non-trivial orbital-space structure; and (ii) asymmetric scattering from \textit{generic impurity centers} enabled by the orbital texture of wavefunctions.
-The two processes are complementary.
-The former could generate OHE in systems for which the intrinsic OHE is absent (akin to extrinsic SHE in systems with spin-orbit impurities \cite{Dugaev_10,Fert_2011,Ferreira_Rappoport_14}), whereas the latter is a band-driven mechanism whose spin version has been found to emerge in 2D materials with broken spatial symmetries \cite{Offidani2017,Perkins_2024}.
+Efforts to unravel the microscopic mechanisms of the OHE have primarily focused on intrinsic transport driven by momentum-space orbital textures, often linked to quantum geometric effects \cite{Essay_QG_PhysRevLett.131.240001}.
+However, theoretical estimates based solely on intrinsic mechanisms differ significantly from experimental results in titanium thin films, suggesting that disorder plays a critical role in the relaxation of nonequilibrium orbital densities \cite{Choi2023}.
+Recent theoretical work supports this view, showing that thermal disorder at room temperature is an important piece of the OHE puzzle \cite{Belashchenko_23,Rang_24,Son_2024}.
+A pressing challenge moving forward is to understand how disorder, particularly short-range defects and impurities, affect the generation of OAM currents.
+Short-range defects are ubiquitous in metals and other OHE candidate materials \cite{Sala2023} and may enable efficient mechanisms of extrinsic orbital transport.
+A strong contender, hitherto unconsidered, is orbital skew scattering (i.e. the orbital analog of Mott scattering), whereby an applied electric field causes wave packets with opposite OAM (e.g., $L_z=\pm \hbar$) to scatter asymmetrically, resulting in transverse OAM flow.
+Two such mechanisms may contribute to the OHE without the need for spin-orbit coupling: (i) asymmetric scattering due to impurities with non-trivial orbital-space structure, and (ii) asymmetric scattering enabled by the orbital texture of wavefunctions.
+The former may induce OHE in otherwise orbital-inactive systems, while the latter is a band-driven mechanism whose spin analog has been found to emerge in 2D materials with broken spatial symmetries \cite{Offidani2017,Perkins_2024}.